-The DACx3004 output amplifier and internal reference can be independently powered down through the EN-INT-REF, VOUT-PDN-X, and IOUT-PDN-X bits in the COMMON-CONFIG register, as shown in Figure 7-2.
+The DACx3204 output amplifier and internal reference can be independently powered down through the EN-INT-REF, VOUT-PDN-X, and IOUT-PDN-X bits in the COMMON-CONFIG register, as shown in Figure 7-2.
 At power up, the DAC output and the internal reference are disabled by default.
 In power-down mode, the DAC outputs (OUTx pins) are in a high-impedance state.
-To change this state to 10 k Ω -A{GND} or 100 k Ω -A{GND} in voltage-output mode (at power up), use the VOUT-PDN-X bits.
+To change this state to 10 k Ω -A{GND} or 100 k Ω -A{GND} in the voltage-output mode (at power up), use the VOUT-PDN-X bits.
 The power-down state for current-output mode is always high-impedance.

 The DAC power-up state can be programmed to any state (power-down or normal mode) using the NVM.
 Table 7-11 shows the DAC power-down bits.
-The individual channel power-down bits can be mapped to the GPIO pin using the GPIO-CONFIG register.
-This function is called sleep mode.
-In this mode, the internal low-dropout regulator (LDO) and the common functional blocks are still powered-on, and the device draws a maximum of 28 μ A of current through the power supply.
+The individual channel power-down bits or the global device power-down function can be mapped to the GPIO pin using the GPIO-CONFIG register.

-REGISTER VOUT-PDN-X[1] VOUT-PDN-X[0] IOUT-PDN-X DESCRIPTION 0 0 1 Power up VOUT-X 0 1 1 Power down VOUT-X with 10 k Ω to AGND.
+REGISTER VOUT-PDN-X[1] VOUT-PDN-X[0] IOUT-PDN-X DESCRIPTION 0 0 1 Power up VOUT-X. 0 1 1 Power down VOUT-X with 10 k Ω to AGND.
 Power down IOUT-X to Hi-Z. COMMON-CONFIG 1 0 1 Power down VOUT-X with 100 k Ω to AGND.
 Power down IOUT-X to Hi-Z. 1 1 1 Power down VOUT-X to Hi-Z. Power down IOUT-X to Hi-Z (default).
 1 1 0 Power down VOUT-X to Hi-Z. Power up IOUT-X.

-Table 7-11.
-DAC Power-Down Bits
+Table 7-11 DAC Power-Down Bits